Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

     --bucket my-bucket
   ```

-* To list incomplete uploads by using the REST API, send a `GET` request to the `/v1/s3/buckets/<bucket-name>/uploads/` endpoint and specify the bucket name.
+* To list incomplete uploads by using the Qumulo Core REST API, send a `GET` request to the `/v1/s3/buckets/<bucket-name>/uploads/` endpoint and specify the bucket name.

 The output from the `qq` CLI and REST API is the same.
 The following example output is a single JSON object that contains the list of objects for the specified bucket.
 The list shows information for each multipart S3 upload, including: